EndeavourOS

-EndeavourOS is a Linux distribution based on Arch Linux.
-EndeavourOS features the graphical Calamares installer capable of installing the Xfce, Budgie, Cinnamon, GNOME, i3, KDE Plasma 5, LXQt, and MATE desktop environments, the former of which can be installed without an Internet connection.

-EndeavourOS uses a rolling release schedule.
-As of 19 December 2022, the most recent release is 03-2023 ("Cassini Nova").

-EndeavourOS began as a successor to Antergos, a discontinued Linux distribution also based on Arch Linux.
+EndeavourOS is an Arch Linux-based Linux distribution.
+EndeavourOS began as a successor to Antergos, a discontinued distribution also based on Arch Linux.
+It uses the same rolling release schedule as Arch Linux, but periodically releases updated installation media (ISO files).
+As of March 23, 2025, the most recent release is "Endeavour Mercury Neo".

-Background
+History

 EndeavourOS began as a continuation of the Antergos Linux distribution, a distribution itself based on Arch Linux, a general-purpose Linux distribution.
-In May 2019, Antergos' developers abruptly announced that development on the project would cease; a moderator of Antergos' forums discussed the idea of maintaining the community on a new forum.
+In May 2019, Antergos' developers abruptly announced that development on the project would cease; a moderator of Antergos' forums, Bryan Poerwoatmodjo, discussed the idea of maintaining the community on a new forum.
 The idea received support from within the community, and within a day other Antergos moderators joined the project.
 Development on EndeavourOS quickly began, with the team planning to create a distribution that would be close to Arch Linux with the convenience of a GUI installer, while leaving GUI Pacman wrappers such as Pamac from the out-of-box installation.
 The first release was in July 2019.